Note

 exp2_0echoes.analysis.set_options(p0={"amp": 0.5, "tau": estimated_t2hahn2, "base": 0.5})

-print("The first circuit of hahn echo experiment with 0 echoes:")
+print("The second circuit of hahn echo experiment with 0 echoes:")

 print(exp2_0echoes.circuits()[1])